comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 ## Part 2.
 Establishing a Secret and Prompting for a Guess -- 30 Points

-Now that you have your grid printing out, how about we add some hints to help your user.
-First one, the ability to try again after an invalid input!
+Now that you have your grid printing out, how about we add some guidance to help your user.
+First, the ability to re-input a guess after giving an invalid input!

 In simple battleship, you would exit if the user gave an invalid input.
-Now, with the help of `while` loops, see if you can continue to prompt the player until the provide a guess that within the bounds of the size of the grid you pick.
+Now, with the help of `while` loops, see if you can continue to prompt the player until they provide a guess that is within the bounds of the size of the grid.
 Here's how your program should perform after this step:

 <pre>
 <div class="terminal">